Start today and get one month free.

 - Not be an ineligible corporation (according to the IRS, this means certain financial institutions, insurance companies, and domestic international sales corporations).

 Filing for S corp status must be done no later than two months and 15 days after the first day of the taxable year.
-However, this depends on whether the business is new or has filed in previous years as a corporation.
+However, the S corp election deadline depends on whether the business is new or has filed in previous years as a corporation.

 Wondering what that means?
 Here are two possible scenarios to help you clarify this timeframe: